valu-digital/valuso/README.md

 ## NoMVC or MVSC

 With ValuSo, the developer may choose to ignore the common MVC pattern or extend it with the service layer.
-ValuSo provides three controllers that usually provide the required functionality for complete (service oriented) applications:
+ValuSo comes with three pre-configured routes that point to **ServiceController**.
+This controller provides three actions:
-- **HttpRpcController**,
+- **restAction** for HTTP REST requests,
-- **HttpRestController** and
+- **rpcAction** for HTTP RPC requests and
-- **CliController**.
+- **consoleAction** for console requests.

 All of these controllers are able to transform client’s requests into service calls and service responses into correct HTTP/CLI response format (which is JSON in both cases).